Menu

 The West Coast

 A year ago, I had not yet begun to research my book, 100 Places in France Every Woman Should Go.
-In fact, I had a beautifully empty slate, a 4-week residency at Ragdale, a memoir I was itching to write there and a novel I was desperate to revise and get back into the market. […]
+In fact, I had a beautifully empty slate, a 4-week residency at Ragdale, a memoir I was itching to write there and a novel I was desperate to revise and get back into the market.
+Hard to […]

 Why Women Love France